-Following waiver entry the case manager provides literature offering an overview of all waiver services, including participant directed services (Attendant Care and Companion Care - Individual), during the initial visit for completion of the person centered service plan.
+Following waiver entry the case manager provides literature offering an overview of all waiver services, including the participant directed service (Attendant Care) during the initial visit for completion of the person-centered service plan.
 Participants expressing an interest in self-directed services are given additional information about self-direction and the benefits and responsibilities of self-directed services.
-Such literature is available subsequent to the initial visit at the participant's request.
+This literature is also available subsequent to the initial visit at the participant's request.

-Participants who wish to select a participant-directed service after receiving this information are contacted by a licensed nurse, employed by a contracted entity, who then provides detailed information about the service's scope and associated responsibilities.
-Case managers work in conjunction with this entity to ensure these service options are fully explored once a participant makes such a request.
+Participants who wish to select a participant-directed service after receiving this information are contacted by a licensed nurse who is employed by a contracted entity, who then provides detailed information about the service's scope and associated responsibilities.
+Case managers work in conjunction with this entity to ensure these service options are fully explored once a participant makes this request.